 Then go to “related keywords” feature and find even more ideas:

 Related keywords are phrases semantically related to your primary keyword.
-They are great in case you want your text look natural.
+They are great in case you want your text to look natural.
 (Hint: you should want it to!)

-Use these keywords to create description suitable for both Google and subscriber.
-Remember:
+Use these keywords to create descriptions suitable for both Google and subscribers.

-Here we need our keyword list we’ve collected earlier.
+Here we need the keyword list we’ve collected earlier.
 Create a tag for every topic you mentioned in your videos, in all variations.

 At the very beginning, you can look up at your competitors, or use popular YouTube tags.
 Use the vidIQ plugin to find out what tags your competitors use:

 Dig through the settings and check if everything is alright there.
 Don’t forget to put a checkmark to allow your channel to appear in other channels recommendations (you’ll find it in the Advanced settings):